operepo/smc/README.md

 # Test Cert Files
 test.crt and test.key are for development purposes only.
 Do not use in production.
 When bundled with OPE services, these files are ignored

+# Prerequisites
+To build psycopg2 from source in Ubuntu, run the following command sudo apt install postgresql-server-dev-all